Our Personal Travel Agents can help you plan a trip to Costa Blanca, and so much more

 Eleche

-Just 12 miles (19km) inland west of Alicante is Europe's only palm forest, forming a lush oasis around the city of Elche (Elx).
-The city boasts several beautiful parks, public gardens, and palm groves.
-The Palmeral of Elche, an orchard of more than 200,000 palm trees, is a UNESCO World Heritage Site.
+Europe's only palm forest is just 12 miles (19km) inland and to the west of Alicante, and it forms a lush oasis around the city of Elche.
+The city boasts several beautiful parks, public gardens and palm groves, and the Palmeral of Elche, an orchard of more than 200,000 palm trees, is a UNESCO World Heritage Site.
 The Parque Municipal is one of the most popular places to enjoy the trees, with the palms interspersed by grassy promenades and children's playgrounds.
-The most beautiful palm garden is the Huerto del Cura, filled with trees, water features, and bright flowerbeds.
+The most beautiful palm garden is the Huerto del Cura, which is filled with trees, water features and bright flowerbeds.
 Another attraction in the city, located right next to the municipal park, is the Altamira Castle, which was built in about the 12th century and was renovated in the 15th century.

 Isla Tabarca